debarshibasak/go-kubeadmclient/Readme.md

 ### Why is go-kubeadmclient?

-Currently the only way to create clusters and add nodes on-prem/vms/baremetal machines is using ansible script or using kubespray.
+Currently the only way to manage cluster operation on-prem/VM/baremetal machines are using custom ansible script or using kubespray.
-`go-kubeadmclient` empowers you with sdk to create cluster so that you can build you logically build clusters.
+`go-kubeadmclient` empowers you with a sdk to create cluster so that you can build your clusters based on logic/workflow etc.
+There are various projects for automation for custom kubernetes distribution.
+We believe something similar lacks for upstream kubernetes distribution.
+There aren't many SDK based approach to managing cluster operation therefore this project was initiated.

 #### Install
 ```